 The Hospital participates in a state specific provider assessment program to increase Medicaid payments to hospitals.
-The Hospital incurred approximately \$1,114,000 of fees related to the program in 2017, which is recorded as an operating expense.
+The Hospital incurred approximately \$891,000 and \$1,114,000 of fees related to the program in 2018 and 2017, respectively, which is recorded as an operating expense.
 The provider assessment fee program is subject to retroactive rate setting by the state of Indiana and its Medicaid program and the amounts expensed represent the current fees that have been assessed to the Hospital.
 There is no assurance this program will continue to be implemented in the future.